Understanding Litigation Financing: A Guide on How It Works and What to Expect

 Types of Litigation Financing: Which One is Right for You?

-PROs: Quick access to funds, non-recourse nature.
+Pros: Quick access to needed funds, non-recourse.

 Type of Financing